aetherfy/AeFi/README.md

 1) A wifi gateway (hardware + software) that will share its network connection to AeFi clients.
 Collectively, the gateways form a "last mile" network of wireless nodes that AeFi clients can hop to/from, as an alternative to using a cellular network.
 Unlike ISP-based mobile hotspots, you do not have to be a subscriber to use the network.
-You merely need an AeFi address and a little bit of the AeFi token to get going.
+You merely need an AeFi address and a little bit of the AeFi (AEF) token to get going.
-The exchange of tokens for data is documented by the formation of an ethereum-based smart contract between two parties (a host, and a client).
-The special sauce of this project lies in the gateways/routers, which have a secured data meter that is used to verify the amount of data transferred between the client and host.
-Once the user disconnects, or consumes all of their token, the host will terminate the transaction by issuing
+The special sauce of this project lies in the gateway/router, which must have:
+1) A means of securely metering data, and
+2) A means of debiting the client's token account automatically.

+Once the client disconnects, or consumes all of their token, the host will terminate the transaction by closing the connection with the client, accumulating the data/token that was spent, and then using the account details provided by the client to debit the client account.

 2) Mobile client software to run on iOS and Android handsets.
 This software will need to be able to arbitrate connections with the AeFi gateways, and "hop" between these networks to improve the customer experience.